Otus9051/Hackintosh-HP-15s-eq2144au/README.md

 - Microphone (Not possible until VoodooHDA is used, which I won't use)
 - Wi-Fi/BT (RTL8821CE), Using chris1111's WiFi Driver with TPLink Archer T2U Nano
 - en0 is broken because no supported internal interface (i.e. No Apple Services but still can use them by logging in everytime)
-- Electron Apps can crash/freeze your system for a while
+- Electron Apps can crash/freeze your system for a while (set VRAM to 2GB using Smokeless UMAF)
 - You tell me

 Thanks to NootedRed for making this possible.